elewa-academy/studying-with-specs/0-how-to-use-these/README.md

 3: put away the original code and write "empty code" for your specs.
 4: fill in your empty code.  don't look at the original code!

 In this folder you'll find an introduction to specs, and an example of all four study steps.
+This isn't the simplest example, the code in this lesson will be less complicated.

 Happy learning!